JordanMartinez/purescript-jordans-reference/03-Build-Tools/Readme.md

 ### Phase 4: `Spago` becomes mainstream while `psc-package` is less used

 Spago dropped support for `psc-package` commands in the `v0.11.0` release. `psc-package` is still usable and is more or less feature-complete.
-However, no further work on it will likely be done.
+However, no further work on it will be done.
 Rather, Spago has become the main dependency manager when utilizing package-sets.

+The community is now split between `pulp` + `bower` workflows and `spago` workflows.
+One must still use `pulp` + `bower` if they want to do the following:
+- publish their library's docs to Pursuit
+- include their library in a package set, so `spago` users can use it

-### Phase 5: The `bower` package registry no longer accepts new uploads
+### Phase 5: The need for a PureScript registry (`bower` registry no longer accepts new uploads)

+The Bower registry stopped accepting new uploads.
+Thus, library authors could no longer publish new libraries.
+Some quick fixes were implemented to renable doc publishing and avoid package name collisions.
+However, it was clear that PureScript now needed to create a registry.

+Fabrizio Ferrai led the effort to build this registry with significant input from Harry Garrood.
+The registry is not yet complete, so the community is in this in-between stage.

+Regardless, the following is still true:
+- most people are now using `spago`
+- the `pulp` + `bower` workflow is still needed to publish a library, but it works differently now

 See [The `bower` registry is no longer accepting package submissions](https://discourse.purescript.org/t/the-bower-registry-is-no-longer-accepting-package-submissions/1103/) for more context.

 ## Overview of Tools